redhat-appstudio/managed-gitops/appstudio-shared/README.md

 ### Generate controllers for the APIs in your operator

-To generate a controller for one or more of these APIS, run these commands in your project:
+To generate a controller for one or more of these APIs, run these commands in your project:
 ```bash
 # Tested on operator-sdk v1.17 - the commands may require minor adjustment if you are using a different version: